 Swimming is a fun and family-friendly sport.
 Yet, one topic that invariably trips up new swim moms and dads is the concept of “swim courses” like “SCY” and “SCM” and understanding why and how times are converted between them.
 In this post, we explain all the acronyms and jargon, and dispel the mysteries and common misunderstandings around converting a swim time from one course to another.

 Simply put, “swim course” is just a fancy name for a standard pool length.
 In the US, there are three commonly encountered lengths, or courses, for competition pools.
 They are:

 - 25 yards — also known as “short course yards” or simply “yards”.
-This pool length is frequently used for year-round/club, high school, and collegiate competitions, and is also often used for neighborhood and country club pools.
+This pool length is frequently used for year-round, high school and collegiate competitions, and is also often used for neighborhood and country club pools.
 This course is abbreviated as “SCY” or just “Y”.

 - 25 meters — also known as “short course meters” or simply “short course” or “meters”.
 This pool length is generally used for international competition and is also used for some neighborhood and country club pools.
 This course is abbreviated as “SCM” or just “S”.

 - 50 meters — known as “long course meters” or simply “long course”.
 This is the pool length used for the Olympics and many international competitions, and during the “long course season” of USA Swimming from April to August.
 This much larger pool size is rarely used for neighborhood or club pools.
 This course is abbreviated as “LCM” or just “L”.

 The diagram below shows the relative lengths of each of the standard courses: